 What is the Bayhealth Physician Alliance?

-Bayhealth and private-practice physician leaders have come together to form a clinically-integrated network known as the Bayhealth Physician Alliance (BPA).
-Currently, there are more than 270 providers representing more than 65 practices throughout Central and Southern Delaware participating in the alliance.
+Bayhealth and private-practice physician leaders have come together and formed a clinically-integrated network known as Bayhealth Physician Alliance.
+Currently, there are more than 270 providers representing 60-plus practices throughout central and southern Delaware participating in the alliance.

 In a clinically integrated network, primary care physicians, specialty physicians, hospitals, and other providers including pharmacists, social workers, post-acute care providers, and other clinicians work together to develop policies and procedures to improve care delivery - the same is true of Bayhealth Physician Alliance.
 Tools are introduced that track providers’ clinical performance and outcomes.
 Care plans are reviewed and compared to care path guidelines to identify opportunities for improvement.

 What type of data will be gathered and how will it be used among Bayhealth Physician Alliance providers?

 Each physician practice houses its data in a secure electronic health record (EHR).
 Information that is stored in the EHR is sent to a secure clinical data repository within the business intelligence software, called Covisint.
 Only the data pertinent to the patient’s care can be viewed by physician practices.
 HIPAA guidelines apply to this exchange of information.

-How will my private practices benefit from becoming a member of the Bayhealth Physician Alliance?
+How will my private practices benefit from becoming a member of Bayhealth Physician Alliance?

-How do I learn more about becoming a member of the Bayhealth Physician Alliance?
+How do I learn more about becoming a member of Bayhealth Physician Alliance?